What is special about Camp Lavi?

 We have many campers who have serious food allergies or require special diets.
 We are a nut free and nut aware camp.
 Our chef works closely with the division heads, camp mothers and the individual family to make sure that the camper’s needs are accommodated.
-Please call the camp office to discuss your particular situa
+Please call or email the camp office to discuss your particular situation.

 What happens if my child has a birthday during the summer?

 We provide your child with a complimentary birthday cake.
 We allow your child to receive birthday calls as well.
-Some parents elect to pay for a canteen party for their child’s bunk.
+Some parents elect to pay for an additional party for their child’s bunk or division.

 What is Shabbat like in camp?